Selecting a Project Site

 Drawing Boundaries

-There are two options for drawing boundaries--the line tool and the polygon tool.
-Both tools allow you to create custom shapes to further refine your search.
-To start, click Draw Polygon or Draw Line and use your mouse to add vectors to the map.
+To start, click Draw Polygon or Draw Line and use your mouse to place vectors on the Map.
 When you're finished, double-click to complete your drawing.

 Quick Parcel Selecting